-Student Services staff or advisors are available to help and support you.
-Staff can set up orientations and admission testing; discuss scholarships, financial aid, and personal financial matters; help you with unresolved miscommunications with faculty or college staff; answer general questions about college requirements, academic programs, advising, and various campus services and offices; as well as help you use career planning materials.
+Student Services staff are available to help and support you.
+Staff can set up admissions testing and an orientation session for you, discuss scholarships, financial aid and personal financial matters, help with unresolved issues with college faculty or staff, and answer general questions about college requirements, academic programs, advising, and various campus services and offices.

-In addition, professional counseling is available to help you sort out personal difficulties affecting your college work; for example, family or relationship dilemmas, difficulty making or following through on decisions, or dealing with addiction, abuse, or emotional problems may be addressed.
-You may also ask counseling staff about campus support groups, self-help courses, and community special services.
+Confidential professional counseling is available free to help students deal with personal difficulties that may affect their college work, such as family/relationship dilemmas, decision making or follow-through, or dealing with addiction, abuse, emotional or social problems.
+You may also ask about self-help courses, support groups, and community counseling services.